report_problem

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the simplicity (no parameters, no output schema), the description is minimally complete.
-However, it lacks any indication of expected outcomes or additional context that might help an agent decide when to use the tool effectively.
+Given the tool's simplicity (no parameters, no output schema), the description is minimally adequate.
+However, it lacks context about the reporting mechanism, expected outcome, or whether it's appropriate for all problem types.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.